Language selection

 Stamping Requirements

-• Vaping stamp is not required on unpackaged products imported for further manufacturing (it will be at the time products are packaged at the Licensee’s warehouse)
+• Vaping stamp is not required on unpackaged products imported for further manufacturing (the vaping stamp will be applied after the product is packaged by the licensee)

-• unpackaged goods cannot enter an excise warehouse; they must be packaged and marked
+• Unpackaged goods cannot enter an excise warehouse; they must be packaged and contain prescribed markings

 Vaping Duty